clearleft/clearless/README.md

 Just because there is a mixin for something doesn't mean you *need* to use it!
 If you have a individual case that would need to override half the the properties outputted by the mixin in order to be styled correctly, then is probably better to roll the solution by hand (or create a new mixin for this use case) rather than to use the mixin and then override it.
 Fight the bloat!

-**All of the examples below show sample output from the mixins.** It's definitely advised that you familiarise yourself with the output so you can judge whether or not to use the mixin in different situations.
+**All of the examples below above sample output from the mixins.** It's definitely recommended that you familiarise yourself with the output so you can judge whether or not to use the mixin in different situations.

 ### Optimising output using 'partial' mixins

 The library consists mostly of 'full' mixins, which stand alone and give you all the functionality you might expect.
-However there are also an number of what we call 'partial' mixins for things lke sprites, grids and icons.
+However there are also an number of so-called 'partial' mixins for things lke sprites, grids and icons.
 You may need more than one of these mixins to achieve the desired result - the idea is to split out certain bits of functionality so as to allow for optimisations in your generated CSS.

 An example using the [sprite mixins](#sprites):